GITABHAY26/SafeTalk/README.md

 # SafeTalk
 SafeTalk is a counseling support platform designed to offer anonymous users a safe space for seeking guidance and support.
-Our platform provides various features such as chat support, voice calls, and one-way video calls to facilitate effective communication between users and mentors.
+Our platform provides various features such as it provide you with random( 8letter char+no ) Anonymus ID without email and let you login and to facilitate effective communication and connection between users and  counselling mentors.

 # Features
 Chat Support: Users can engage in text-based conversations with trained mentors to discuss their concerns and seek guidance.